K-Sato1995/gatsbyBlog/content/posts/Circleci-Resources/index.md

 tags:
   - CircleCI
 published: true
-description: '"Here is a list of the resources I used to learn CircleCI.
-I'll keep adding more and more resources as I learn more about it.'
+description: "Here is a list of the resources I used to learn CircleCI.
+I'll keep adding more and more resources as I learn more about it."
 ---

 # Configuration options